squeaky-pl/portable-pypy/README.rst

 your OS.
 Currenly they are known to work across various DEB and RPM based distributions including RHEL/Centos 5 and later, Ubuntu and Debian stable.
-It should run on any distribution that includes GLIBC 2.3 or later.
+It should run on any distribution that includes GLIBC 2.3 and kernel 2.6.19 or later.

 Latest Python 2.7 release
 =========================